jshor/datebook/README.md

     title="Fourth of July Fireworks"
     location="Battery Park City, New York, NY"
     class-name="btn btn-sm btn-default dropdown-toggle"
-    description="Celebrate the independence of the United States with fireworks in one of the greatest cities in the world." btn-text="Add to calendar">
+    description="Celebrate the independence of the United States with fireworks in one of the greatest cities in the world.">
 </addtocalendar>
 ```